QED-92/cyber-security/modules/AttackingApplicationsWithFfuf/notes.md

 ## Subdomain Fuzzing

 Keep in mind that exercises, labs and exams provided by HTB are not hosted on public facing servers, and thus, are not indexed by public DNS servers.
-In order to access a domain, it must first be resolved to an IP address.
+In order to access a domain, it must be resolved to an IP address.
 The browser first checks the **/etc/hosts** file, and then, if necessary, a public DNS.

-In order for DNS resolution to work on a HTB hosted domain an entry must first be added to the **/etc/hosts** file:
+In order for DNS resolution to work on a HTB hosted domain an entry must be added to the **/etc/hosts** file:

 ```
 echo "94.237.61.242 inlanefreight.htb" >> /etc/hosts